Toxic tanneries drive Bangladesh leather exports - report

 Pearshouse, who conducted 134 interviews during five months of research in Dhaka, said the air and soil were "incredibly contaminated" in Hazaribagh.
 He saw residents of the slum bathing in ponds that were black with pollution.

-He also found that children, some as young as 11, were employed by tanneries for around 1,000 taka ($12.30) a month.
+He also found that children, some as young as 11, were employed by tanneries for around 1,000 taka (7.6 pounds) a month.
 They were engaged in hazardous work, such as soaking hides in chemicals, cutting tanned hides with razor blades and operating dangerous machinery.

 Bangladesh exports both raw leather and finished leather products, mostly footwear, including high-end fashion shoes.